-- 40.01 Men's 1000-6000: US\$200 maximum, plus tax if applicable. - 40.02 Men's QS 10000: US\$325 maximum, plus tax if applicable. - 40.03 Women's QS: US\$100 maximum, plus tax if applicable. - 40.04 Trials Events: US\$150 maximum, plus tax if applicable.
-The difference in fees in Articles 40.01 to 40.04 will apply for triallists advancing to the main Event. - 40.05 Currency exchange rate for entry fees is set at same rate as prize money payment if less than published amounts where WSL has approved such variations.
+- 40.01 Men's QS1000-3000: US\$200 maximum, plus tax if applicable. - 40.02 Men's QS 6000: US\$250 maximum, plus tax if applicable. - 40.03 Men's QS 10000: US\$325 maximum, plus tax if applicable. - 40.04 Women's QS 1000-3000: US\$100 maximum, plus tax if applicable. - 40.05 Women's QS 6000-10000: US\$\$150 maximum, plus tax if applicable. - 40.06 Trials Events: US\$150 maximum, plus tax if applicable.
+The difference in fees in Articles 40.01 to 40.05 will apply for triallists advancing to the main Event.

-Article 41: Entry Procedure
+Article 41: Event Registration and Entry Procedure

-- 41.01 All entries for all Events must be done online unless there are extenuating circumstances that does not allow for the Surfer to do so, in which case the Surfer should contact WSL immediately. - 41.02 All online entries and payments must be made by 5pm USA Pacific Coast time on the Event Closing Date to maintain seeding rights. - 41.03 If an Entry Fee payment is declined, the Surfer will be sent an email notification and given 7 days to rectify the problem.
+- 41.01 Registration for all Events must be done online unless there are extenuating circumstances that does not allow for the Surfer to do so, in which case the Surfer should contact WSL immediately. - 41.02 All online Event registrations must be made by 5pm USA Pacific Coast time on the date the Event entries close (as appears in the online downloadable schedule) to maintain seeding rights. - 41.03 If an Entry Fee payment is declined, the Surfer will be sent an email notification and given 7 days to rectify the problem.
 After 7 days if no payment is received, the Surfer will be removed from the entry and seed list for the Event.
-If the Surfer subsequently reenters the event they are placed at the bottom of the seed list as any other new entries would be at the time of successful entry to the Event. - 41.04 Where a Surfer enters multiple Events whose Event Windows overlap, the Surfer will be entered into the higher rated Event.
+If the Surfer subsequently reenters the event they are placed at the bottom of the seed list as any other new entries would be at the time of successful entry to the Event - 41.04 Where a Surfer enters multiple Events whose Event Windows overlap, the Surfer will be entered into the higher rated Event.
 If the Events have the same rating, the Surfer will be contacted as soon as possible and the Surfer will have 7 days to respond with a choice of Event to enter.
-Should they not respond within 7 days, only the entry for the Event that they entered first as indicated by the online entry system will be confirmed. - 41.05 Entry payments received after the closing date prior to the Event Start Date will be treated on first come first served basis until the

-- Event is full. - 41.06 Event organisers cannot accept any entries and must refer the Surfers to the online entry system. - 41.07 Beach entries must be made with the WSL Regional Representative at the Event Site and placed on the alternate list [Refer to Article 48]. - 41.08 No CT seed can put in an entry for seeding in a QS Event being held during any CT Event dates.
+Should they not respond within 7 days, only the entry for the Event that they entered first as indicated by the online entry system will be confirmed. - 41.05 Entry payments received after the closing date prior to the Event Start Date will be treated on first come first served basis until the Event is full. - 41.06 Event organisers cannot accept any entries and must refer the Surfers to the online entry system. - 41.07 Beach entries must be made with the WSL Regional Representative at the Event Site and placed on the Alternate list [Refer to Article 49]. - 41.08 No CT seed can put in an entry for seeding in a QS Event being held during any CT Event Window.

-EXCEPTION: Applies if the Surfer has been eliminated early enough from a CT Event, they may place a beach entry in a QS Event if available.
+EXCEPTION: Applies if the Surfer has been eliminated early enough from a CT Event, they may place a beach entry to a QS Event if available, or be considered for a Wildcards position if available for the relevant Event.